 Check in on your Fitbit stats.
 If you own a Fitbit but forget to check your stats in the app, Alexa lets you easily check in on your progress and stay motivated.
 Ask Alexa for an update on the info you care most about, including whether you reached your sleep or step goals.

 Order workout gear from Amazon Prime.
 Need a new foam roller or some dumbbells to crush our January #PersonalBest workout?
 Alexa will give you recommendations of what to buy, how much it costs, and then (if you have Amazon Prime) you can have Alexa place the order for you.
-(Although, if your resolution is to save money in 2017, use this function wisely!)
+(Although, if your resolution is to save money, use this function wisely!)

 For Google Home:

 Plan your walk or bike route.
 While you can ask Google for traffic info for driving, if you're trying to be more active this year, you can also use the device's integration with Maps to find out how long it will take you to bike to brunch or walk to work (or any other destination you ask Google for!).